 Following the significant short position in late January, prompt month futures reached a high of $7.850 on April 4.
 Likewise, following a similar net short position in late May, prompt month futures began climbing higher, reaching $7.800 on June 20.

 The latest futures price increases might not be over yet.
 Funds and managed accounts represent a potential reservoir of further buying inasmuch as they are still holders of a significant number of short futures contracts.
-The Commodity Futures Trading Commission (CFTC) reported on June 17 in its Commitment of Traders (COT) report that as of June 14, noncommercials were net short 31,753 (futures only) contracts.
-This is only a minuscule decrease from the 32,957 contracts held the previous week.
+The Commodity Futures Trading Commission (CFTC) reported on Friday in its Commitment of Traders (COT) report that as of June 14, noncommercials were net short 31,753 (futures only) contracts.
+This is only a minuscule decrease from the 32,957 contracts held a week earlier.

 In looking at price prediction, Saal said there could be a little more room to the upside as speculative traders could be motivated buyers.
-The COT data released Friday, which included market activity through June 21, revealed that noncommercials were still net short by 28,911 contracts.
+In fact, Saal looks forward to seeing fresh COT data this Friday, which includes market activity through June 21.